Gatsby Benchmarks

 8: Personal guidance

-Every pupil should have opportunities for guidance interviews with a careers adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
-These should be available whenever significant study or career choices are being made.
-They should be expected for all pupils but should be timed to meet their individual needs.
+Every pupil should have opportunities for guidance meetings with a careers adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
+These meetings should be available for all pupils whenever significant study or career choices are being made.
+They should be expected for all pupils but should be scheduled to meet their individual needs.
+The careers leader should work closely with the careers adviser, SEND coordinator and other key staff to ensure personal guidance is effective and embedded in the careers programme.

 See Personal Careers Guidance